Petrowitch/Sudokurecognit/README.md

 - sometimes dont recognit numbers.
 '6' '8' '9' and '3'
 - problems with grid
-- dont have yet any exception. any error in algorith invoke fatal error and finish th programm.
+- dont have yet any exception.
+Any error in algorithm invoke fatal error and finish the programm.

 ## Future plans